Can Lack Of Sleep Cause Anxiety Symptoms? Experts Weigh In

 According to sleep medicine experts, this creates a vicious cycle wherein poor sleep quality exacerbates existing anxiety symptoms and contributes to overall distress levels.

-In order to break out of this cycle, it is important for those experiencing any form of sleep difficulty or disrupted sleep patterns associated with their anxiousness to address these issues directly by seeking help from a qualified professional in the field of mental health.
+To break out of this cycle, it is important for those experiencing any form of sleep difficulty or disrupted sleep patterns associated with their anxiousness to address these issues directly by seeking help from a qualified professional in the mental health field.

 This could include therapy sessions or other appropriate treatments depending on individual circumstances.